 The School is an Academy and the Governors, not the Local Authority, are responsible for the admission arrangements.
 There is no charge or cost related to the admission of a child to the school.
 The School has no defined catchment area.
 All parents living both within and beyond the Borough of Walsall may apply to have their sons admitted to Years 7 to 11 and their daughters and sons admitted to Year 12 of the School.

 Admission in Year 7

 Admission to Year 7 is determined by the performance of candidates in an entrance examination and the availability of places.
-Candidates who sat this exam may be placed on The School’s waiting list for places, which is maintained until the end of the first term after those candidates are admitted to year 7.
-After that time candidates who sat the exam may not apply again until Year 12.
+Candidates who sat this exam may be placed on the school’s waiting list for places, which is maintained until the end of the first term.
+After this time please contact the school for more information.

-Further details of the arrangements for entry in Year 7 can be seen in: Year 7 Admissions
+Further details of the arrangements for entry in Year 7 can be seen by following separate Year 7 tab under admissions

 Information on the School’s appeals process is shown here: Year 7 Appeals

 Admission in Years 8 to 11